-MT Global is just one of many ways to send money overseas, including banks, money transfer firms and foreign exchange (FX) brokers.
-Read on to learn why you shouldn’t use MT Global and what’s best for you.
+If you are trying to send money overseas, MT Global will be one option you can use.
+There are also banks, money transfer firms and foreign exchange (FX) brokers.
+Read on to learn more about MT Global and the options available to you.

 Who are MT Global?

 MT Global money transfers can be done only to more than 100 countries and three million pay-out locations.
 The company is registered in the UK and offers fast money transfers that can be available within 24 hours.

 What is the best money exchange option?

 With several different options, it can be difficult to decide how you should transfer your money, these are some points to consider before making your decision:

 - how much do you intend on sending?